Uninett/probe-website/DOCUMENTATION.md

 serially (i.e. not in parallel).
 - Read the results_report file.
 If it is not empty:
-    - Parse its content to a database friendly format (at the moment just for InfluxDB), and send it to the database.
+    - Parse its content to a database friendly format (for the moment ElasticSearch is used) and send it to the database.
+    - Clear the results_report file
 - Wait for 2 seconds and repeat.

 ## Logging